Siebel CRM Licensing

 What are the Enterprise licenses for Siebel?

 Enterprise licenses provide broad access to multiple Oracle products, including Siebel.
-Large organizations generally use these licenses with a wide array of Oracle solutions.
+Large organizations typically utilize these licenses in conjunction with a wide range of Oracle solutions.

 What is the Siebel Custom Application Bundle?